White House, Senate reach historic $2 trillion stimulus deal amid growing coronavirus fears - KEYT | KCOY

 The plan will deliver a massive infusion of financial aid into a struggling economy hard hit by job loss, with provisions to help impacted American workers and families as well as small businesses and major industries including airlines.

+On CNN’s “New Day” Wednesday, Schumer touted the bill as “worker-friendly,” pointing to its billions for unemployment insurance benefits and small business loans.

-Larry Kudlow, President Donald Trump’s chief economic adviser, called the package “the single largest main street assistance program in the history of the United States” at a White House briefing on Tuesday.
+Larry Kudlow, Trump’s chief economic adviser, called the package “the single largest main street assistance program in the history of the United States” at a White House briefing on Tuesday.

 “This legislation is urgently needed to bolster the economy, provide cash injections and liquidity and stabilize financial markets to get us through a difficult and challenging period in the economy facing us right now,” Kudlow said.

-Note: This story has been updated to include additional developments Wednesday.